 In 1990 Ramsey Bros was split into 2 companies being Ramsey Bros and Ramsey Trading.
 The family of Lloyd Ramsey kept Ramsey Bros and the family of Fred Ramsey started Ramsey Trading.
 The two businesses began to trade independently from that time.

 Since that time Ramsey Bros acquired the Case IH franchise which has led to opportunities and expansion in Cummins, Kimba, Wudinna, Riverton & Murray Bridge.
 The third generation entered the business in 1996 with Hamish Ward, Mark Ward and Lincoln Ramsey in 2000.
 In 2011 an adminstration office was opened in Adelaide which led to the first senior appointment outside the Board, Group Sales Manager, Tim Glover, commencing in 2014.

 Ramsey Bros now operates six dealerships in South Australia and is a true family owned and operated busines spanning three generations.
-The current directors are Mark Ward (General Manager), Eddy Ward, Hamish Ward, Lincoln Ramsey and Brenton Ramsey.
+The current directors are Mark Ward (Managing Director), Eddy Ward, Hamish Ward, Lincoln Ramsey and Brenton Ramsey.
 It has grown from the early days of Kielpa into one of the largest farm machinery dealers in South Australia.

 Mark Ward believes the right staff have been critical to the growth of Ramsey Bros.
 'From the very beginning key staff have made invaluable contributions to the growth and many have been with us for over 30 years'.

 Across their 65+ year history, Ramsey Bros have sold machinery to multiple generations of the same family.
 We see the value in developing strong enduring relationships with staff and customers.
 'Looking after all customers on a long term basis is essential.
 I’m the third generation and carry through the same philosophy that saw this business grow from 1950.'
 Mark says.